 Final Thoughts

 It has its share of compromises for the price you’re paying.
 The paint’s viscosity turns sticky very fast, and some parts might darken or lighten when drying.
-But, for the colors and the amount you’re getting, I think it’s more than enough to be a great learning tool for beginners.
+But, for the colors and the amount you’re getting, we think it’s more than enough to be a great learning tool for beginners.

 5. Golden Artist Colors Heavy Body Acrylic Paint – Best Acrylic Paint for canvas

-First Impressions
+Unpacking and First Impressions

 Our last acrylic set by Golden Artist Colors is also the best for canvas.
 Why?
 Its pigments and handling behave like the ones on oil paints, but it has the benefits of acrylic paint’s drying times.
 It sort of brings the best of both worlds.
 Theoretically, this kit would be great for classic oil painting themes like portraits and scenery.
-Each package comes in a small box containing only eight tubes.
-Those tubes are all screw-capped and contain 60ml of paint, which in my opinion, is only good to cover one or two artworks.
-The eight colors included in this kit are:

 - Cadmium Yellow Light